 \section{Conclusion}

-In our survey, we present an in-depth review and summary of fuzzing test technology based on large language models, and cover a wide range of applications in AI and non-AI software fields.
-We summarise the frameworks and principles of different LLMs-based fuzzers, and discuss how these technologies introduce LLMs to enhance traditional fuzzing test technologies.
-Compared with traditional fuzzers, the LLMs-based fuzzers provide superior API and code coverage, find more complex bugs, and improve the automation of fuzzing tests.
-In this way, LLMs-based fuzzing technology demonstrates great potential in advancing the field of software testing.
-The insights and results of this survey are expected to be a valuable resource for researchers and practitioners in the field, guiding the development of more efficient, reliable, and automated fuzzing test methods by using the LLMs.
+In this work, we present an in-depth review and summary of fuzzing test technology based on LLMs, and cover a wide range of applications in AI and non-AI software fields.
+We summarize the frameworks and principles of different LLM-based fuzzers and discuss how these technologies introduce LLMs to enhance traditional fuzzing test technologies.
+Compared with traditional fuzzers, the LLM-based fuzzers provide superior API and code coverage to find more complex bugs and improve the automation of fuzzing tests.
+In this way, LLM-based fuzzing technology demonstrates great potential in advancing the field of software testing.
+The insights and results of this work are expected to be a valuable resource for researchers and practitioners in the field, guiding the development of more efficient, reliable, and automated fuzzing test methods by using the LLMs.